lantunes/cellpylib/README.md

 **Documentation**

-To build the Sphinx documentation locally, from the `docsrc` directory:
+To build the Sphinx documentation locally, from the `doc` directory:
 ```
 $ make clean html
 ```
 The generated files will be in `_build/html`.

-To build the documentation for publication, from the `docsrc` directory:
+To build the documentation for publication, from the `doc` directory:
 ```
 $ make github
 ```
-The generated files will be in `_build/html` and in the `docs` folder.
+The generated files will be in `_build/html` and in the `site/docs` folder.

 **Testing**